 That’s what “Happy Holidays” means, and that’s what “Merry Christmas” means in the secular world.
 But for Christians there is something much more important about Christmas than being merry.
 It is the very thing that is absent from any secular Christmas – it’s the Advent of the Christ.

 Advent means a momentous arrival.
 The birth of the Christ or Messiah (the “anointed one”) is momentous for various reasons.
 First of all, this baby called the Son of God was God incarnate, meaning in the flesh.
 The infinite God, Creator of the entire universe condescended to be born into human form to live among us.
-Implicit in this is that the Son of God is God, the Son; the “child” born unto us in Isaiah 9:6 is called “Everlasting Father”.
+Implicit in this is that the Son of God is God the Son.
+John 1:18 says, “No one has ever seen God; the only God, who is at the Father’s side, he has made him known.”
+The “child” born unto us in Isaiah 9:6 is called “Everlasting Father”.
 In the beginning the Word (Christ) was with God and was God, he made everything (John 1:1-3).

 Secondly, Advent is momentous because it did not just happen.
 Centuries before, it had been foretold by the Hebrew prophets.
 That is why his arrival was so keenly anticipated by the Jews.
 One such person anticipating Messiah was Simeon in Luke 2:25-32.
 He was waiting for the “consolation of Israel” (see Isaiah 40:1-5).
 Upon seeing the baby Jesus, he said, “Lord, now you are letting your servant depart in peace, according to your word; for my eyes have seen your salvation that you have prepared in the presence of all people, a light for revelation to the Gentiles, and for glory to your people Israel.”